-- · Enable the output transient function
+- Enable the output transient function

-- · Program the transient parameters
+- Program the transient parameters

-- · Select the trigger source
+- Select the trigger source

-- · Initiate the transient system
+- Initiate the transient system

 - Trigger the transient

-The transient trigger process is illustrated below.
+The following figure illustrates the transient trigger process.
 This applies to all transient types.
 The arrows on the right are specific to List transients.
 For an overview of the trigger system, refer to Trigger Overview.